 Give the yellow button a short press.
-The display will show ------- for about 3 seconds, and then the zero will be manually reset.
+The display will show ------- for about three seconds, and then the zero will be manually reset.
 A tilda symbol (~) next to the battery symbol will indicate that the zero is set.
 (Note that the zero can only be manually set by this method if the reading is less than 200 kg.
-Use the Config App to permanently set the zero.
-Contact BISON for further details.)
+Use the Config App to permanently set the zero).
+Contact BISON for further details.

 The ground surface should be firm, compacted and level for weighing.
 With due care and attention, it is possible to weigh containers accurately on rough (i.e. gravel) and uneven (i.e. pot holed) surfaces.
-Steel ground plates are supplied with C-Jacks to spread the load at each corner and minimize marks on the ground.
-The height and tilt adjustment features on C-Jacks and C-Legs assists with accurate weighing on uneven surfaces and helps avoid overloading single corners when weighing heavy containers.
+Steel ground plates are supplied with C-Jacks to spread the load at each corner and minimise marks on the ground.
+The height and tilt adjustment features on C-Jacks and C-Legs assist with accurate weighing on uneven surfaces and help avoid overloading single corners when weighing heavy containers.

 The weighing surface should be level.
 Weighing containers on a slope poses a safety hazard, as the elevated container may have a tendency to slide downhill.
 It is also important for accurate weighing to keep the scales vertical, as indicated by the “ANGLE” warning on the display.

 The container only needs to be lifted just clear of the ground or chassis.
-Typically the lift height is 2 to 3 cm.
+Typically the lift height is 2-3 cm.

 Only one person is needed to weigh containers with C-Jacks and C-Legs, but two or more people can work in parallel for a faster operation.